bshambaugh/CSnCSv0.01Lex/readme.txt

 Fortunately, prefixes dul, io, and own have other locations at "http://www.ontologydesignpatterns.org/ont/dul/DUL.owl#","http://www.ontologydesignpatterns.org/ont/dul/IOLite.owl#", and "http://www.ontologydesignpatterns.org/ont/own/own16.owl#" respectively.

-At least, this needs to be checked by comparing each line of dul.txt with DUL.owl, iolite.txtwith IOLite.owl, and own.txt with own16.owl.
+At least, this needs to be checked by comparing each line of dul.txt with DUL.owl, iolite.txt with IOLite.owl, and own.txt with own16.owl.

 The referenced ontologies are described more deeply in: http://ontologydesignpatterns.org/wiki/Ontology%3ADOLCE%2BDnS_Ultralite